xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	a) Áno
 	b) Nie

-115. Assign to the correct group (Human-Inspired / Swarm-Inspired / Evolution-Inspired / Physics-Inspired)
+115. Assign to the correct group (Human-Inspired / Swarm-Inspired / Evolution-Inspired / Physics-Inspired).
+Select only Evolution.
 	a) Hill Climbing
 	b) Ant Colony Optimization (ACO)
 	c) Simulated Annealing (SA)